-Like most tax software, you can save your return and come back later to finish it.
+Like most tax software, you can save your return and come back to finish it later.
 Another great feature gives you the ability to bookmark sections of your tax return and leave notes for yourself.

 The H&R Block tax software uses easy to understand interview questions to find out which sections you’ll need to cover.
 It goes through the income and investment sections first.
 It even pulls your cost basis information direct from your broker.
 Then the software finds all the credits and deductions you’re eligible for and skips the rest.
 Once you are done, it double checks your tax return for problems before you eFile.

 H&R Block at Home has help support off to the right side.
 It offers common questions asked in each section.
-So, if you’re stuck or confused it’s the first place to go.
+So, if you’re stuck or confused, that is the first place to go.

 If that doesn’t answer your question, there’s a search box at the top.
 When that doesn’t work, each paid plan provides one free session of live, personal tax advice with a tax professional.